RetroAchievements/docs/docs/developer-docs/getting-started-as-an-achievement-developer.md

 - **Tip**: if you'd like to experiment with memory, try entering new values directly into the RAM viewer.
 This can have devastating effects on the game, or it might do exactly what you expect, (or nothing at all!)
 It can be useful though, to see if you can enter a value and get the result you expect.
 Use with caution!

 When you've found an address you're happy with, you can write a short note for what it is and hit **Save Note**, this will store it on database, and will be automatically restored next time you load up the memory viewer for this game, wherever you are!
 Note that after clicking 'Save Note', the note will be automatically stored on the database, and shared so all developers will share access to these memory notes.
 They will all be downloaded afresh when you load a ROM.
 If you try to overwrite a note, it will check with you first before submitting.

-You can find more useful [Memory Digging Tips here](/developer-docs/tips-and-tricks#memory-digging-tips).

 ## Achievement Sets